Iteration Tags are used to run a block of code repeatedly.

 one

-Uses for cycle
+Uses for cycle include:

-blocks in one template.
+cycleaccepts a parameter called cycle group in cases where you need multiplecycleblocks in one template.
 If no name is supplied for the cycle group, then it is assumed that multiple calls with the same parameters are one group.

 The example below shows why cycle groups are necessary when there are multiple instances of the cycle block.